-Scheduled MWh Day ahead LMP
+Scheduled MWh \ Day ahead LMP

-- PJM calculates the daily Day-ahead Operating Reserve credits for each resource as follows: - o Sum hourly day-ahead offer amounts, including applicable no-load and startup costs, for the day - o Sum hourly day-ahead energy market values for the day - o Day-ahead Operating Reserve credit equals any portion of the resource's total dayahead offer amount in excess of its total day-ahead market value - O Day-ahead Operating Reserve credits can be further adjusted by the Day-ahead Operating Reserve Offset as described below to remove any commitment costs, including start-up and no-load costs that are credited through Balancing Operating Reserve credits.
-For each Operating Day, PJM calculates for each resource, hourly Day-ahead Operating Reserve and a Balancing Operating Reserve Target and a Balancing Operating Reserve Target for each Operating Day. - The Day-ahead Operating Reserve Target is calculated as follows:
+- PJM calculates the daily Day-ahead Operating Reserve credits for each resource as follows: - o Sum hourly day-ahead offer amounts, including applicable no-load and startup costs, for the day - o Sum hourly day-ahead energy market values for the day - o Day-ahead Operating Reserve credit equals any portion of the resource's total dayahead offer amount in excess of its total day-ahead market value - Day-ahead Operating Reserve credits can be further adjusted by the Day-ahead Operating Reserve Offset as described below to remove any commitment costs, including start-up and no-load costs that are credited through Balancing Operating Reserve credits.
+For each Operating Day, PJM calculates for each resource, hourly Day-ahead Operating Reserve and a Balancing Operating Reserve Targets.
+These hourly targets are summed to obtain a Day-ahead Operating Reserve Target and a Balancing Operating Reserve Target for each Operating Day. - The Day-ahead Operating Reserve Target is calculated as follows: